John Martin's: Decline, acquisition and closure

-The stores at Elizabeth Shopping Centre (now Elizabeth City Centre) and Westfield Arndale (now Armada Arndale) were sold to Harris Scarfe.
+The stores at Elizabeth Shopping Centre and Westfield Arndale were sold to Harris Scarfe.
 Elizabeth became Harris Scarfe in June 1997 and Arndale in November 1997, the Elizabeth store was sold to Myer in 2007 but again became Harris Scarfe in May 2015 after Myer did not renew the lease.
-The stores at Westfield Marion and West Lakes Mall (now Westfield West Lakes) were rebadged as David Jones in late October 1996.
-The John Martin's outdoor furniture store at Keswick was also closed (this store was a former "Clark Rubber" store operated by another company within the Adelaide Steamship Company).
+The stores at Westfield Marion and West Lakes Mall were rebadged as David Jones in late October 1996.
+The John Martin's outdoor furniture store at Keswick was also closed (this store was a former Clark Rubber store operated by another company within the Adelaide Steamship Company).

 The last John Martin's store to close was the Rundle Mall flagship store in the Adelaide city centre.
 Despite strong public opposition, the store was closed on 15 March 1998.
 Soon after, the Art Deco building was demolished to allow for the Adelaide Central Plaza complex which was to house a new smaller David Jones store and other retailers which opened in August 2000.
 The previous David Jones building was sold and reconstructed to become the Rundle Mall Plaza complex opening in 2002.
 The John Martin's car park had apartments built on the top of it and the John Martin's Plaza is still there but is now known as Charles Street Plaza.
 Several attempts were made to have the John Martin's building heritage listed, but all failed.